abright93/tech_blog/README.md

 # Tests
 no tests needed
 # Questions
-If you have any questions about the repo, please contact me. using this Email: abrighttt@gmail.com.
+If you have any questions about the repo, please contact me using this Email: abrighttt@gmail.com.

 Links to deployed applications: